Elizabeth Spriggs

-Elizabeth Jean Spriggs (18 September 1929 – 2 July 2008) was an English character actress.
+Elizabeth Jean Spriggs (18 September 1929 – 2 July 2008) was an English actress.

-Spriggs' roles with the Royal Shakespeare Company included Nurse in Romeo and Juliet, Gertrude in Hamlet and Beatrice in Much Ado About Nothing.
+Spriggs' roles with the Royal Shakespeare Company included Nurse in Romeo and Juliet, Gertrude in Hamlet, and Beatrice in Much Ado About Nothing.
 In 1978, she won the Olivier Award for Best Supporting Actress for Arnold Wesker's Love Letters on Blue Paper.
 She received a BAFTA nomination for Best Supporting Actress for the 1995 film Sense and Sensibility.
-Her other films included Richard's Things (1980), Impromptu (1991), Paradise Road (1997) and Harry Potter and the Philosopher's Stone (2001).
+Her other films included Richard's Things (1980), Impromptu (1991), Paradise Road (1997), and Harry Potter and the Philosopher's Stone (2001).

 Early life and career

 Born in Buxton, Derbyshire, in 1929, Spriggs had an unhappy childhood, later stating that she "grew up entirely without affection".
-She studied at the Royal College of Music and taught speech and drama in Coventry.
-Her first marriage at 21 was a disaster and, in what she called "the most painful decision of my life", left her husband and young daughter to pursue her acting dream.
+Possessing a mezzo-soprano voice, she studied opera at the Royal College of Music, and taught speech and drama in Coventry.
+Her first marriage at 21 was a disaster and, in what she called "the most painful decision of my life", she left her husband and young daughter to pursue her acting dream.
 "The desire to act was like a weight within me", she later said, "and I knew if I didn't do anything about it, it would destroy me".
 She wrote to a repertory company in Stockport, Cheshire, asking for a job and was taken on.
 She worked with many companies, including in Birmingham and Bristol, before joining the Royal Shakespeare Company (RSC) in 1962.

 Stage career

-Spriggs was a regular performer with the RSC under Peter Hall until 1976, playing many important Shakespearean roles, including Nurse in Romeo and Juliet, an acclaimed Gertrude in Hamlet opposite David Warner, Calpurnia in Julius Caesar, Mistress Ford in The Merry Wives of Windsor and a witty Beatrice in Much Ado About Nothing.
+Spriggs was a regular performer with the RSC under Peter Hall until 1976, playing many important Shakespearean roles, including Nurse in Romeo and Juliet, an acclaimed Gertrude in Hamlet opposite David Warner, Calpurnia in Julius Caesar, Mistress Ford in The Merry Wives of Windsor, and a witty Beatrice in Much Ado About Nothing.
 She also featured in RSC productions of Edward Albee's A Delicate Balance, Shaw's Major Barbara and Dion Boucicault's comedy London Assurance, playing Lady Gay Spanker alongside Donald Sinden.

 In 1976, she moved with Hall from the RSC to the National Theatre when the company's own theatre opened.
 In the first season she played the eccentric medium Madame Arcati in Blithe Spirit.
 Among her many other plays for the National were Volpone with Paul Scofield, The Country Wife and Macbeth with Albert Finney.
 In 1978, Spriggs won the Society of West End Theatre Award for Best Supporting Actress for Arnold Wesker's Love Letters on Blue Paper, playing the wife of a dying trade union leader who recalls their early life together (a part she first played on BBC television in 1976).

 Her later stage work included a West End revival of J. B. Priestley's When We Are Married in 1986, and Arsenic and Old Lace at the Chichester Festival Theatre in 1991.